How much does it cost to heat a pool?

 Swimming Pool Gas Heaters

 A gas heater is just like your instant gas hot water heater at home.
-Water passes through the internal pipes (heat exchanger) that are exposed to gas flames, rapidly heats the water.
+Water passes through the internal pipes (heat exchanger) that are exposed to gas flames, rapidly heating the water.
 A separate pump is needed to suck the water from your pool and return heated water to your pool.
 Gas heaters run on Natural (mains gas) or bottled Liquid Petroleum Gas (LPG).
 Make sure you specify this when ordering, as the gas connections are different.

 Gas heater size is measured by the megajoule (MJ) input required to heat your pool.
-Like any heater (inside or out), gas consumption efficiency is DIY Pool Gas Heater paramount.
+Like any heater (inside or out), gas consumption efficiency is paramount.
 A cheap heater won’t be efficient and will cost you more with higher gas bills over time so be prepared to pay a little more upfront for cheaper ongoing annual running costs.
 Quality pool gas heaters have a FULL two-year warranty.

 The big advantage of gas heaters is the speed at which they can heat up your pool compared to other options.
 A gas heater can take your iceberg-laden pool and crank it up to 28°C in 24 to 48 hours in the middle of winter.
 That sort of performance consumes plenty of gas so be prepared for the gas bill.
 Once up to temperature, the ongoing cost to maintain your preferred temperature is going to be higher than all other options by some margin as gas heaters don't have an idle mode.

-Let's assume you are on mains Natural gas and heating an 8x4m (48,000 litres) fibreglass swimming pool to 28°C in Sydney in October, November, March and April to extend your summer swimming season.
+Let's assume you are on mains Natural gas and heating a 8x4m (48,000 litres) fibreglass swimming pool to 28°C in Sydney in October, November, March and April to extend your summer swimming season.
 Once your pool is up to temperature, with a pool cover, it will cost around $855 per year in consumed gas to keep your pool at 28°C. Without a pool cover, the cost jumps by 140% to $1,832 per year.
 Reduce the temperature by 2°C to 26°C and your annual gas will drop by around 15%.

 The following table shows the massive difference climate makes to the annual heating costs for the same size pool: